-The ROS_M concentrations of the two photochemical ageing conditions are shown in Figure 4.
+- 240 The ROS_M concentrations of the two photochemical ageing conditions are shown in Figure 4.
 Overall, ROS behaviour was similar to the OP_M results across all driving conditions with 40% higher ROS_M values observed during the transition from idle to 50 km/h compared the concentrations measured during 100 and 80 km/h periods and the same slight and transient increase of approximately 30% at the beginning of the 100 km/h (00:25) condition was observed.
-Unlike the OP_M, the ROS_M signal decreased with aging and was 30-70% higher during short ageing (Figure 4A) compared to the medium ageing (Figure 4B) across all driving conditions.
+Unlike the OP_M, the ROS_M signal decreased with aging and was 30-70% higher during short ageing (Figure 4A) compared to the medium ageing (Figure 4B) - 245 across all driving conditions.
 A possible explanation for this decrease of ROS with increasing ageing time could be photolytic decomposition of peroxides over time.
 Other studies using an atmospheric simulation chamber also observed a decrease in ROS activity with longer photochemical ages (several hours to days) for two-stroke scooter engine emissions as well as biogenic SOA.(Epstein et al., 2014; Platt et al., 2014)

-The OP and ROS activity during cold starts at the beginning of an experiment is not distinguishable from following driving cycles (warm start) during a four-hour experiment.
-Because the cold start is very short (5 min) and thus within the time resolution of both the OOPAAI and OPROSI instruments, the difference from cold start could not be resolved and therefore it was not analyzed separately.
+The OP and ROS activity during cold starts at the beginning of an experiment is not distinguishable from following driving cycles during a four-hour experiment.
+Because this period is very short (5 min) and thus within the time resolution of both the OOPAAI and OPROSI instruments the potential effect would be difficult to resolve.